-The Arc'teryx Kyanite inhabits the lightweight fleece niche along with the Outdoor Research Transition Hoody and the Patagonia R1 Hoody.
+The Arc'teryx Kyanite inhabits the lightweight fleece niche and comes to represent.
 It's one of the warmer entries in the lightweight category but loses points for breathability and comfort.

 While it's no R1, Arc'teryx aficionados will be happy with this lightweight fleece.

 This jacket gets it's warming powers from the Polartec Power Stretch Pro fleece that comprises the entirety of the jacket.
-The slim fit of the Kyanite butts soft fleece right up against your skin, making it a thermally efficient mid layer.
-The hood is form fitting and designed to fit under a helmet and zips up to sit comfortably just above the chin.
-It's not as warm as the R1 hoody, but it insulates a little better than the super breathable Outdoor Research Transition Hoody.
-If you're looking to turn the heat up just a little, the REI Co-Op Flowcore is a loftier, cozier entry that doesn't weigh much more than the Kyanite.
-For maximum warmth (at the expense of breathability) there's the heavy, weather-resistant The North Face Denali 2.
+The slim fit of the Kyanite butts soft fleece right up against your skin, making it a thermally efficient mid-layer.
+The hood is form-fitting and designed to fit under a helmet and zips up to sit comfortably just above the chin.

 This fleece features a soft, form fitting scuba style hood.

 Several features make this jacket a comfortable piece for layering.
 The elastic cuffs are perfect, tight enough that they stay in place when our testers put another layer on, but not so tight we couldn't comfortably pull up the sleeves.
-The handwarmer pockets are large and located high on the jacket, so they don't become inaccessible underneath a harness.
+The handwarmer pockets are large and located high on the jacket, so they don't become inaccessible underneath a harness which our testers loved overall.
 Our one complaint about the Kyanite when it comes to comfort is that the hem is cut short when compared to the R1.
-Longer jackets provide more coverage for warmth and don't ride up over a climbing harness, making difficult to grab gear on the fly.
+Longer jackets provide more coverage for warmth and don't ride up over a climbing harness, making it difficult to grab gear on the fly.

 The best breathers among the fleeces have a waffle-like grid pattern, allowing air and moisture to move out through the little channels in the grid.
 Constructed with a uniform piece of fleece, the Kyanite has no breathable channels.
-Light and thin, this jacket breathes much better than heavier fleece like the REI Co-Op Hyperaxis or The North Face Denali 2, but not as well as Jackets designed with better breathability in mind, like the Patagonia R1 Hoody.
+Light and thin, this jacket breathes much better than heavier fleece, but not as well as Jackets designed with better breathability in mind.

 This jacket layers easily under a light wind jacket.